madhushripatil/topos-backend-assignment/README.md

 # Building Footprint Data collector and Analyzer

-This is a simple REST endpoint that allows users to collect and analyze Building footprints dataset.
-The REST endpoint supports basic APIs like inserting, updating, deleting and querying Building footprints data.
+This is a simple ETL process that allows users to collect and analyze Building footprints dataset.
+It is a REST endpoint supporting basic APIs like inserting, updating, deleting and querying Building footprints data.

+Transformations like Splitting, Joining and Cleaning are performed on the provided dataset.

 ## Getting Started